lesar/functionalHyperscriptTodoList/README.md

 Read first this [readme][19]

 The *TodoList* application is the same: this help to learn the difference from *standard Component* and *Functional Component* style.
-The example is too simple to appreciate the reason Functional Programming is a good choise but is a starting point.
+The example is too simple to appreciate the reason Functional Programming is a good choice but is a starting point.

-##structure
+## structure
 I have changed the structure: where and how create actions and reducers and how to bring and bind all together.
 I have read some good idea in [A new approach to managing Redux actions][31]

 So I have put all redux stuf in redux folder in all project folder.
 The actions are no more created all together but I use one file for one action and put his reducer in the same file.
 Actions is [FSA][30] although I use type over his payload.
-I use On big costant file in /redux folder and on it all string constan that are key for actions (the Action.type field).
-So cannot be same costant define two time.
-All action file import from this file their action type costant.
+I use On big constant file in /redux folder and on it all string constant that are key for actions (the Action.type field).
+So cannot be same constant define two time.
+All action file import from this file their action type constant.
 In the /redux/reducer.ts I import all actions to build the final reducer.
 All action file have a Reducer object and I put all together in this manner:

 ```javascript